 Since a substantial fraction of the clock capacitance is to substrate, the substrate driver will share the same power supplies and ground as the other parallel clocks, rather than the bias driver ground.
 For this reason, the substrate driver will use a serial clock circuit which will not be switched.

 Due to all of the clocks being capacitively coupled to the substrate, the substrate will require a higher current sink capability.
 The current through the substrate can be kept low by synchronizing the rise and fall times of clocks as seen in the timing diagram in Figure 2.
-For this reason, the current capability of the substrate bias must be TBD times higher than any serial clock.
+For this reason, the current capability of the substrate bias must be TBD times higher than any serial clockBias Drivers

-Bias Drivers

 Bias drivers differ from clock drivers primarily by having different output ranges and may have heavier output filtering and thus slower response to DAC changes.
 Bias drivers must be frequency compensated for capacitive loads not so much because the CCD load is highly capacitive but because a large output filter capacitor will be used.
 An example of the frequency compensated topology is shown in Figure 5.
 The series resistor for this RC filter is inside the feedback loop so that the bias driver has low output impedance at low frequencies.
 At high frequencies this RC provides passive filtering and thus immunity to power supply switching noise (etc).